 - 1. Before making any permanent modifications to the vehicle, layout the location of all the major components (solenoid, nozzle, fuel/nitrous supply lines, etc.). - 2.
-Select the desired mounting location for the Soft Plume Nozzle (5), taking into account the length of the nitrous and fuel supply hoses and the intended location of the solenoids.
-Take into account that the nozzle adapter (6) needs to be restrained during final installation, and accessibility of a tool is important.
+Select the desired mounting location for the Soft Plume Nozzle, taking into account the length of the nitrous and fuel supply hoses and the intended location of the solenoids.
+Take into account when installing soft plume nozzle that accessibility of a tool is important.
 Make sure the nozzle and feed lines will not interfere with engine components or accessories and will not interfere with the hood when closed.
 The nozzle should not move from the perpendicular position in the air inlet duct due to strain induced by the nitrous and/or fuel supply hose. - 3.
 Remove the air inlet duct. - 4.
 A. Metal Mounting Surface: Drill a 1/4" hole perpendicular to the centerline of the inlet duct.
 Tap the hole using a 1/16" NPT tap.
 Tap depth should be deep enough, so that the discharge orifice of the nozzle is completely submerged into the duct, but not so deep that the Soft Plume nozzle bottoms out.